-For hundreds of years, Chinese culture has hailed the nutritional benefits of bird’s nest soup.
-Virility, better skin, stronger pregnancies and healthier babies – all have been claimed as benefits of consuming soups featuring edible bird’s nests.
+For hundreds of years, Chinese culture has hailed the health benefits of bird’s nest in high regard, especially when prepared in it’s most popular form; bird’s nest soup.
+Bird’s nest soup benefits include virility, better skin, stronger pregnancies and healthier babies.

-Turns out the Chinese were right – edible swallow’s nests are not only a delicious delicacy, but they’re also a nutritious meal that can benefit multiple age groups.
+Turns out the Chinese were right – bird nest soup goes beyond a delicious delicacy, they’re also a nutritious meal that can benefit multiple age groups.

 Because these B cells take a hit during chemo, patients become more susceptible to all kinds of sicknesses.

-A group of Chinese researchers was curious as to the ability of edible bird’s nests to boost the immune system, so they conducted a study in which they subjected mice to radiation and then gave them bird’s nest to recover.
+A group of Chinese researchers was curious about the health benefits of bird’s nests and its ability to boost the immune system, so they conducted a study in which they subjected mice to radiation and then fed them bird’s nest as a recovery method.

 The results confirmed what they thought – edible bird’s nests have a certain type of protein in them that accelerates the creation of B cells, which boosts your immune system.